utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 Beyond navigating directories, bash offers a suite of useful tools to do all sorts of things with files themselves.

 Let's examine `hello_world.py` in greater detail.
-We can do this with `cat`, which simply spits out the contents of a file to the terminal's output.
+We can do this with `cat`, which simply spits out the contents of a file to the terminal's output. `hello_world.py` is a Python script that we'll run from bash later in the tutorial.
+At the end of the day, scripts are just plain text files that the computer can execute to perform tasks.

 ```
 cat hello_world.py
 ```

 When it comes to looking at individual files, however, `cat` is generally not very practical for anything but tiny files like this one.
 Generally, we would want to use `less`, a program known as a *pager* that is designed to let users scroll through files (no matter how large) by only generating a single 'page worth' at a time.
+As such, it has very little memory overhead.
+You can also use your arrow keys to navigate through the pages.
+Use `q` to quit.

 Let's use `less` to view the contents of the larger file, `animals.txt`.